sinkxy/vue-split-pane/README.md

 # Vue Split Pane

-Split-Pane component built with vue2.0, can be split vertically or horizontally.
+Split-Pane component built with vue2.0, can be split vertically or horizontally,and change the size dynamically.

 ### How to use?